dagraham/nts-dgraham/README.md

 	'1', '2', '3', ';', '<', '=', '>', '?', '@', 'A', 'B', 'C',
 	'[', ']', '^', '_', 'a', 'b', 'c', '{', '}', '~'

-this means that "now" will appear first, "next" second and so forth with "someday" and "completed" last.
+"now" will appear first, "next" second, "delegated" third and then "someday" and "completed" last. "delegated" tags will be further sorted by the accompanying _NAME_.
 Tags not listed in _tag_sort_ will appear in the normal dictionary order.

+To illustrate tag sorting with the default configuration, if the content of "grandchild.txt" were expanded to:

+    ---------------- grandchild.txt begins ---------------
+	+ note a (red, green)
+		The body of note a goes here

+	+ note b (blue, green)
+		The body of note b goes here

+	+ note c (red, blue)
+		And the body of note c goes here

+	+ action required as soon as possible (now)
+		The body of as soon as possible goes here

+	+ action needed when time permits (next)
+		The body of when time permits action goes here

+	+ assigned to joe for action (delegated joe)
+		The body of assigned to joe goes here

+	+ assigned to bob for action (delegated bob)
+		The body of assigned to bob goes goes here

+	+ review from time to time for action (someday)
+		The body of review goes here

+	+ finished but kept for reference (completed)
+		The body of finished goes here
+    ---------------- grandchild.txt ends -----------------

+then _Tag View_ would appear as:

+	├── now 1
+	│       + action required as soon as possible (now) 1-1 ├── next 2
+	│       + action needed when time permits (next) 2-1
+	├── delegated bob 3
+	│       + assigned to bob for action (delegated bob) 3-1 ├── delegated joe 4
+	│       + assigned to joe for action (delegated joe) 4-1 ├── blue 5
+	│       + note b (blue, green) 5-1
+	│       + note c (red, blue) 5-2
+	├── green 6
+	│       + note a (red, green) 6-1
+	│       + note b (blue, green) 6-2
+	├── red 7
+	│       + note a (red, green) 7-1
+	│       + note c (red, blue) 7-2
+	├── someday 8
+	│       + review from time to time for action (someday) 8-1 └── completed 9
+			+ finished but kept for reference (completed) 9-1

 One of the nice things about tags is that they are so easy to change.
-When you've taken care of a "now" item, e.g., just remove the tag or change the tag to "completed".
+When you've taken care of a "now" item, e.g., just change the tag to "completed".

 Other ideas for tags from _GTD_ involve contexts such as _home_, _office_, _shop_, _phone_, _internet_, _driving_ and so forth.